droneRL2020/sensor_fusion_threading/README.md

 # sensor_fusion_threading
-Threading module for localization with real-time sensor fusion when your company doesn't use ROS.
+Real-time sensor fusion for localization with threading when your company doesn't allow ROS.